Pharma R&D Today

 Mark Sheehan, VP of Data Science Life Sciences is leading this collaboration on behalf of Elsevier and is very excited about the potential of this ground-breaking partnership:

 “We have worked really hard over the last few years with the Reaxys team to develop unique and powerful combinations of commercial and internally developed data science technologies to power a dramatic increase in the volume and quality of data we can detect from scientific patents and journals for our Reaxys customers.
-We see enormous potential for these next generation AI models that we will be developing in our partnership with LG AI to help us make even greater leaps forward with our data science capabilities for Reaxys and other Life Sciences products, meaning an even richer range and quality of data available for our Life Sciences customers!”
+We see enormous potential for these next generation AI models that we will be developing in our partnership with LG AI Research to help us make even greater leaps forward with our data science capabilities for Reaxys and other Life Sciences products, meaning an even richer range and quality of data available for our Life Sciences customers!”

 We look forward to sharing more about this collaboration as it continues.
 In the meantime, take a moment to view this video about what is driving this partnership between Elsevier and LG.

 R&D Solutions for Pharma & Life SciencesWe're happy to discuss your needs and show you how Elsevier's Solution can help.

 Director, Corporate Markets Marketing, Elsevier

 - Reaxys User Day 2022: Sharing insights and tips for streamlining the chemist workflow